Port and starboard

-Port and starboard are nautical terms for watercraft and aircraft, referring respectively to the left and right sides of the vessel, when aboard and facing the bow (front).
+Port and starboard are nautical terms for watercraft and spacecraft, referring respectively to the left and right sides of the vessel, when aboard and facing the bow (front).

 Vessels with bilateral symmetry have left and right halves which are mirror images of each other.
-One asymmetric feature is where access to a boat, ship, or aircraft is at the side, it is usually only on the port side (hence the name).
+One asymmetric feature is where access to a boat, ship, or aircraft is at the side; it is usually only on the port side (hence the name).

 Side

-Port and starboard unambiguously refer to the left and right side of the vessel, not the observer.
-That is, the port side of the vessel always refers to the same portion of the vessel's structure, and does not depend on which way the observer is facing.
+Port side and starboard side respectively refer to the left and right sides of the vessel, when aboard and facing the bow.
+The port and starboard sides of the vessel always refer to the same portion of the vessel's structure, and do not depend on the position of someone aboard the vessel.